t1/rest-client/README.md

 ## Principles

-And it's based on the very same principles as the client api of JAX-RS 2.0, but a little bit easier to use.
+This rest-client is based on the very same principles as the client api of JAX-RS 2.0, but a little bit easier to use.
 Most notably, you don't have to specify the content type you can accept; this is derived from the available MessageBodyReaders for the type you want to get.

 ### Build forward, link backward